Dr. Hunt Leaving on a High Note: ISU College of Business Receives $3 Million Donation

 Staff Writer

-Idaho State University’s College of Business announced a transformational planned gift of $3 million from an anonymous donor last month.
+Idaho State University’s College of Business announced a transformational planned gift of $3 million from an anonymous donor last month, just as news of College of Business Dean Dr. Shane Hunt revealed plans to pursue a career as Oklahoma State University’s President.

-The donation will support the Master of Business Administration (MBA) program, which is the largest program support endowment in the college’s history.
+The donation will support the Master of Business Administration (MBA) program and is the largest program support endowment in the college’s history.

-“As far as for a specific program…this is by far the largest gift we’ve ever received,” Dr. C. Shane Hunt, Dean of the College of Business, said.
+“As far as for a specific program…this is by far the largest gift we’ve ever received,” Hunt said.

-Hunt said that the MBA program can use about 4-5% of the endowment annually, which means they’ll have around $120,000 to $150,000 extra to invest into the program.
-The money could fund a variety of things, such as scholarships, competitions, classroom renovations, technology updates, and more.
+Hunt says that the MBA program can use about 4-5% of the endowment every year, which means they’ll have around $120,000 to $150,000 extra to invest in the program each year.
+The money could fund a variety of things such as scholarships, competitions, classroom renovations, technology updates, and more.

-With donations of this size, donations usually get their name used for recognition, but this donor opted not to reveal their identity.
+With donations of this size, donors usually have their name used for recognition, but this donor opted not to reveal their identity.
 Talks about the donation started near the beginning of the fall semester.

 “Thank you from the bottom of my heart for helping more people have the transformative power of what it means to get an MBA,” Hunt said regarding his thoughts toward the donor.